coliasgroup/seL4-summit-2024-rust-training/book/src/root-task/serial-device.md

 Our first goal will be to map the serial device's MMIO registers into the root task's address space.

-After that, we will set up the root task's access to the serial device's IRQ, whose value is:
+After that, we will set up the root task's access to the serial device's interrupt, whose value is:

 {{#fragment_with_gh_link "rust,ignore" @-5 workspaces/root-task/serial-device/src/main.rs:18:18}}

-Finally, we will implement a simple loop that echos serial input to serial output.
+Finally, we will implement a simple loop that echoes serial input to serial output.

 {{#step 5.A}}